Late Checkout by Carol J. Perry

 Late Checkout is a good solid read, especially appropriate for this time of year.
 I thoroughly enjoyed my first venture into the Witch City Mystery series and know I’ll be returning soon – to the scene of yet another crime!

-Copy of this book was provided by Kensington Publishing, a sponsor of Wonder Women Sixty.
+Copy of this book was provided by Kensington Publishing, a paid sponsor of Wonder Women Sixty.